To my readers......

 1. Guys In Uniform - Sailor in the Rigging

-It was much inspired by the example set by Royale Studio in the late 1950s, and the personnel involved reputedly had connections of some sort with Basil Clavering's set-up.
-The photo above directly references the 'Sailor in the Rigging' images of Royale Studio and Hussar.
+It was much inspired by the example set by Royale Studio in the late 1950s, the photo above directly references the 'Sailor in the Rigging' images of Royale Studio and Hussar.
+The personnel involved reputedly had connections of some sort with Basil Clavering's, Royale set-up.

 2. Guys In Uniform - Double Discipline

-Guys In Uniform created many Gym Discipline scenarios which also mirrored Royale storyettes, but without the gym horse, which had provided both context and a handy platform for punishment in the earlier images.
+Guys In Uniform created many Gym Discipline scenarios which also mirrored Royale storyettes, but without accessories like the gym horses that popped up in the Royale images, providing better context - and a handy platform for punishment.

 3. Royale Studio - 'Through the Legs' pose from 'Soldier-Sailor'

-Other images copy the striking 'through the legs' poses which were a feature of Royale's work (notably Soldier-Sailor).
-I tend to think Royale derived them from cinema, 'film noir' advertising.
+Other GIU images copy the striking 'through the legs' poses which were a feature of Royale's work (notably Soldier-Sailor).
+I think Royale derived them from cinema, 'film noir' advertising.
 See 'Military Intimidation' for an excellent, Guys In Uniform example.

 4. Guys In Uniform - Caning by Numbers, 'Dunces'

-The creation of Royale-inspired imagery seems to have peaked with a set (which I have called 'Caning By Numbers' since GIU don't seem to have given them names).
-Although their imagery is new, it seems to closely copy the Royale Storyette 'Tough Schoolmaster', notably including the use of archaic dunces caps.
-At the time of writing, I am still drafting 'Tough Schoolmaster' and heavily revising my article about the 'Caning by Numbers' set to cross-reference the similarities.
-(This link presently takes you to the old article, but will be updated).
+The creation of Royale-inspired imagery seems to have peaked with a set, which I have called 'Caning By Numbers' (since GIU didn't give them names).
+Although their imagery is new, it seems to closely copy the Royale Storyette 'Tough Schoolmaster', notably including the use of archaic, dunces caps.
+My article, 'Caning by Numbers', cross-references the similarities, picture by picture.

 ~

 The pictures of both studios pushed at the boundaries of acceptability for their respective times.
-Royale's beefcake images flirted with homosexual innuendo and sadism, which was strictly taboo in the 1950s Britain.
-By the late 70s, when Guys in Uniform was formed, gay lifestyle magazines were commonplace and even frontal nudes were permissible (if flaccid).
+Royale's beefcake images flirted with homosexual innuendo and sadism, which was strictly taboo in the 1950s Britain, despite the proliferation of corporal punishment in boy's schools.
+By the mid 70s, when Guys in Uniform was formed, gay lifestyle magazines were commonplace and even frontal nudes were permissible (if flaccid).
 However, the combination of nudity and discipline scenarios' was still highly controversial and problematic.

 5. Guys In Uniform - Double Discipline